rongwl/btclite/README.md

 # btclite
-A lite implementation of Bitcoin full node
+A lite implementation of Bitcoin full node client